istio/istio.io/content/about/contribute/creating-and-editing-pages/index.md

 attribute instead.

-A common thing to do is to copy an example script or yaml file from GitHub into the documentation repo and then use snippets within the file to produce examples in the documentation.
-To pull in annotated files from GitHub, add the needed entries at the end of the script `scripts/grab_reference_docs.sh` in the documentation repo.
+A common thing to do is to copy an example script or yaml file from GitHub into the documentation repository and then use snippets within the file to produce examples in the documentation.
+To pull in annotated files from GitHub, add the needed entries at the end of the script `scripts/grab_reference_docs.sh` in the documentation repository.

 ### Dynamic content